 1-6C Can there be any heat transfer between two bodies that are at the same temperature but at different pressures?
 1-7C Define stress, normal stress, shear stress, and pressure.

-Mass, Force, and Units 1-8C In a news article, it is stated that a recently developed geared turbofan engine produces 15,000 pounds of thrust to propel the aircraft forward.
-Is "pound" mentioned here lbm or lbf?
-Explain.
+Mass, Force, and Units 1-8C What is the difference between kg-mass and kg-force?

 1-9C Explain why the light-year has the dimension of length.